byron-data/RepData_PeerAssessment1/PA1_template.md

 activityMV$date <- as.POSIXct(activityMV$date)
 ```

-### Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+### Create a new factor variable in the dataset with two levels 'weekday' and 'weekend' indicating whether a given date is a weekday or weekend day.

 ```r
 activityMV$week <- ifelse(weekdays(activityMV$date) %in% c("Saturday","Sunday"), "weekend", "weekday")